Serge Ivanoff: Biography

-But before leaving, he travelled discreetly through the Russian countryside to set down on paper his visions of deep Russia which will mark him forever.
-Continuing on his way, he was welcomed by Ilya Repin in his dacha at Kuokkala, before crossing Finland by foot.
+Before leaving, he travelled discreetly through the Russian countryside to document his impressions of the Russian countryside.
+On his way, he was welcomed by Ilya Repin in his dacha at Kuokkala, before crossing Finland by foot.

-Having left his beloved Russia, Serge Ivanoff took with him the essence of the most accomplished teaching in his profession as a painter.

 Finally it is to Paris, via England, that his steps lead him.

 He had a small testimonial book published there: "La famine en Russie Bolchévique", in which he illustrated a poignant text with his rigorous drawings.

 Finally exiled, he created book illustrations, posters and advertisements to earn a living, while in the mean time continuing his artistic research.

 Traveling through the main cities of Europe, he established a solid reputation as a portrait painter.
 From 1930 to 1950, he collaborated with the magazine L'Illustration and, as such, he once again traveled the world: Italy, Denmark, Holland, Belgium, Brazil.

 Cathédrale d'Amiens par Serge Ivanoff, 1940.

 He produced reportage drawings, such as these series of paintings representing the Hôtel Drouot or these watercolors presenting the Cathedrals of France, of which the Musée Carnavalet acquired several pieces in 1988.
 He designs stage costumes and theater sets.
 His Haute couture representations (Schiaparelli, Molyneux, Rochas, Patou) made the cover of fashion magazines.
 Van Cleef & Arpels commissioned a portrait from him for the New York Exhibition in 1939, depicting a model wearing jewelry from the "Passe-Partout" collection.